 The second paragraph of this section says:

-Offering the best mix of products and features is a critically important dimension of competition that may be harmed as a result of the elimination of competition between the merging parties.
+Offering the best mix of products and features is an important dimension of competition that may be harmed as a result of the elimination of competition between the merging parties.

 This paragraph requires an enforcer to answer questions B and D of the Future Markets Model.
 This paragraph requires the enforcer to determine if the products the relevant firms are making, or trying to make, are sufficiently similar that they compete against each other.
 And it requires the enforcer to decide if such a small number of products compete in the market that the transaction, by eliminating a competitor, will harm competition in the Future Market.